tidalcycles/tidal-doc/docs/configuration/MIDIOSC/OSC.md

                                    ]
 ```

-As well as `sec` and `usec`, there are three other parameters that Tidal will always fill in if present; `cps` (cycles per second), `cycle` (the start of the event in cycles) and `delta` (the duration of the event in cycles).
+As well as `sec` and `usec`, there are three other parameters that Tidal will always fill in if present; `cps` (cycles per second), `cycle` (the start of the event in cycles) and `delta` (the duration of the event in seconds).
 So add those too, if you want that information to be sent to the target:

 ```c
 let oscplay = OSC "/play" $ ArgList [("s", Nothing),